Finding car insurance fronting a tempting option? Read on to learn if it really is a good idea.

 If you don’t tick any boxes or make any decision, it might default to either option 1 or 2, in accordance with the policy’s terms.

-As you can probably guess, option 1 often has higher premiums because it essentially gives free reign for anyone to drive the car, while option 2 is often somewhat cheaper.
+As you can probably guess, option 1 often has higher premiums because it essentially gives free rein for anyone to drive the car, while option 2 is often somewhat cheaper.
 Option 3 is often the cheapest, but means anyone who’s not listed on the policy won’t be covered while driving the car.

 If viable, you or your parents may want to restrict drivers, with option 3, to help lower car insurance premiums.

 What happens if I’m the main driver, but get car insurance under my parent’s name?